priyankara88/imagerasterweb/README.md

 Vite offers two plugins to enable Fast Refresh in React, which allows components to update without a full reload:

-## Option 1: Babel Plugin – This is the default plugin and uses Babel:
+Option 1: Babel Plugin – This is the default plugin and uses Babel:

-npm install @vitejs/plugin-react
+- npm install @vitejs/plugin-react

-## Option 2: SWC Plugin – Uses SWC (a fast alternative to Babel) and can handle large projects more efficiently:
+Option 2: SWC Plugin – Uses SWC (a fast alternative to Babel) and can handle large projects more efficiently:

-npm install @vitejs/plugin-react-swc
+- npm install @vitejs/plugin-react-swc

-# 1. Install Tailwind CSS via npm
+## 1. Install Tailwind CSS via npm

 In your project directory, install Tailwind CSS and its necessary dependencies:

-bash
-Copy code
-npm install -D tailwindcss postcss autoprefixer
-Then, initialize the Tailwind CSS configuration files:
+- npm install -D tailwindcss postcss autoprefixer Then, initialize the Tailwind CSS configuration files:

-bash
-Copy code
-npx tailwindcss init -p
+- npx tailwindcss init -p
   This creates two files:

-tailwind.config.js - for configuring Tailwind’s settings
+- tailwind.config.js - for configuring Tailwind’s settings
-postcss.config.js - for setting up PostCSS plugins
+- postcss.config.js - for setting up PostCSS plugins

 ## 2. Configure Tailwind to Remove Unused Styles in Production